-FunFest is an annual event for our younger skaters.
+FunFest is an annual event for our younger skaters, held at rotating locations each year.
 CanSkaters from local skating clubs will be invited to participate in a day of skating, camaraderie and FUN!

 FunFest is formatted to introduce young skaters to the "competition" component of sport while providing them with the opportunity to showcase their skills in a fun and interactive environment.
 The focus of the event is on individual skill improvement and therefore performances are not ranked.
 Each skater receives a full overview of his/her performance on a personalized assessment sheet which is provided to the skater at the end of the day along with an award.